15 Things You Probably Never Knew About Prince William

 He’s a TV and movie buff

-Prince William is a huge fan of movies, which makes sense since he’s been president of BAFTA (British Academy of Film and Television Arts) since 2010.
-At the recent BAFTA Awards, he met actress Olivia Coleman, who will portray Prince William’s grandmother, Queen Elizabeth, in the next season of Netflix’s The Crown.
-We bet he’ll check it out, since the Duke and Duchess also love to snuggle up with acclaimed television shows including Homeland and Game of Thrones, as he told BBC Radio 1.
+Prince William is a huge fan of movies, which makes sense, since he’s been president of BAFTA (British Academy of Film and Television Arts) since 2010.
+At the 2019 BAFTA Awards, he met actress Olivia Colman, who portrayed Prince William’s late grandmother, Queen Elizabeth, in Seasons 3 and 4 of Netflix’s The Crown.
+The Prince and Princess of Wales also love to snuggle up with acclaimed television shows including Homeland and Game of Thrones, as he told BBC Radio 1.
 (To complete the mental picture of a night on the couch with Prince William, he also said at home he wears “comfy clothes” and likes to order curry takeaway.)